tararoshan/tararoshan.github.io/_posts/2024-10-02-texas-conference-for-women.md

 All that to say, today I attended the 2024 [Texas Conference for Women](https://www.txconferenceforwomen.org/).
 It was a wonderful experience (especially considering my employer paid for the ticket).
-Here are a couple highlights from the keynotes and breakout sessions.
+Here are a couple of highlights from the keynotes and breakout sessions.

-# Breakout Sessions
 ## That's a Good Question | Navigating New Work Environments
+**Breakout Session**

 The session started bright and early at 8:45am, while everyone was still waking up and a bit too quiet to ask questions.
 So it was a bit of a slow session.
 One of the speakers, [Debbie McClure](https://www.txconferenceforwomen.org/speakers/debbie-mcclure/), mentioned the importance of both a personal and